-Journal editors have always had to be masters of wearing many hats, taking on new roles and responsibilities to meet the needs of the evolving publishing process.
-Today, as researchers continue to favor online avenues for locating and publishing scholarship in journals, those “hats” seem to be multiplying at an unprecedented rate, with the role of digital journal promoter rising toward the top of the pile.
+Journal managers and editors have always had to be masters of wearing many hats, taking on new roles and responsibilities to meet changing publishing needs.
+In today’s digitally-driven research landscape, those “hats” continue multiplying, with “journal promoter” rising toward the top of the pile at many publications.

-Choosing to have even one journal-specific social media outlet, such as a journal Twitter or Facebook profile, can exponentially improve the odds of people reading and talking about your articles, both in and surrounding academia.
-Journals can use social media outlets to announce new issues, promote individual articles, and develop a scholarly network of authors, readers, and reviewers.
+Choosing to have even one journal-specific social media outlet, such as a journal Twitter profile, can exponentially improve the odds of those in and outside of academia reading and talking about your articles.
+Your journal can use social media outlets to announce new articles and issues and develop a scholarly network.

-To get the benefits of social media without having to devote time to it every day, consider making a monthly calendar of journal announcements to post on your social platforms that follows your editorial schedule.
-You can spread the task of social posting among editors, or you may find that there’s one social media savvy person on your team who’s eager to take the lead.
-In addition to scheduled posts, stay open to impromptu posting opportunities such as live tweeting during conferences and events.
-Aim to post to your social networks at least 4 times a day to ensure that your content is reaching a wide enough audience.
+To get the benefits of social media without having to devote time to planning posts every day, consider making a monthly social media posting calendar of announcements that follow your editorial schedule.
+You can spread the task of social posting among editors, or you may find that there’s one social media savvy person on your team who is eager to take the lead.
+In addition to scheduled posts, stay open to impromptu posting opportunities such as live-tweeting during conferences and events.
+Aim to post to your social networks at least four times a day (ideally five or more) to ensure that your content is reaching a wide enough audience.

 There are, of course, many other promotion options that your journal may want to explore in addition to social media.
 For example, you can help readers stay abreast of all your latest articles by setting up a publication email list and sending out regular updates, or adding an RSS option to your journal website.
 You may even want to launch a publication blog or podcast to highlight your latest articles and journal news.
 It’s best to start small with one or two new promotion initiatives and then work your way up from there.
 As in any publishing endeavor, quality is vastly more important than quantity.